Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Introduction

-A potential limitation for \metacal\ in the case of space-based missions is pixelisation.
+A potential limitation for \metacal\ in the case of space-based missions is pixelization.
 While the space-based surveys enjoy a better and more temporally stable PSF than their ground-based counterparts\footnote{Even ground-based PSFs may be undersampled under extremely good seeing conditions, which ironically then have to be rejected~\cite[e.g.][]{Bosch2018}}, their PSFs are typically not Nyquist-sampled in any given exposure, despite the detectors having physically smaller pixels.
 This can lead to small galaxies being poorly sampled as well.
-As \metacal\ involves reconstructing the galaxy profile from a discretised image (cf. Section~\ref{sec:metacal}), when the galaxy image is undersampled, the interpolation step will be unable to recover the galaxy profile faithfully.
+As \metacal\ involves reconstructing the galaxy profile from a discretized image (cf. Section~\ref{sec:metacal}), when the galaxy image is undersampled, the interpolation step will be unable to recover the galaxy profile faithfully.
 In this paper, using image simulations, we investigate the level of residual biases as a result of having an undersampled PSF.
-In our companion paper by Hoekstra et al. (in prep.), we further validate our conclusions with more realistic simulations.
+In our companion paper by~\cite{Hoekstra2021}, we further validate our conclusions with more realistic simulations.
 While both of these papers adopt \euclid\ as a reference, our results are fairly generic and are also applicable to the High-Latitude Imaging Survey\footnote{\url{https://www.roman-hls-cosmology.space/}} (HLS), the weak lensing programme of the \wfirst\ with the aim of studying dark energy parameters.

-This paper is organised as follows.
-In Section ~\ref{sec:overview}, we provide an overview of the \metacal\ procedure and how pixelisation can degrade the performance of the procedure.
+This paper is organized as follows.
+In Section ~\ref{sec:overview}, we provide an overview of the \metacal\ procedure and how pixelization can degrade the performance of the procedure.
 We explain the computational methods used in this study in Section~\ref{sec:method} and show our main results on shear bias in Section~\ref{sec:results}.
 Finally, strategies for mitigating this bias are explored in Section~\ref{sec:mitigation} and a general discussion of our results follows in Section~\ref{sec:discussion}.